top of page

 Postpartum care

-If you would like to have a maternity leave at the clinic, please contact me as early as possible.
-For birth support and the time around the birth of 2 weeks before and 2 weeks after the calculated delivery date, there is no usual standby fee of 5,900 euros.
+If you wish to have a birth at the clinic, please contact me as early as possible.
+For birth support and the period of two weeks before and two weeks after the estimated due date, the usual standby fee of €5,900 is waived.

 A